fridaystephan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script '10-no_more_js' deletes all js files in the current directory The script '11-directories' counts the number of directories and sub-directories in the current directory.
-The scrips '12-newest_files' displays the 10 newest files
+The scrips '12-newest_files' displays the 10 newest files The script '13-unique' prints uniques files that appears once